 Connect with the extraordinary people and lively culture of Cuba through experiences made possible by the relationships we’ve developed over almost ten years of licensed expeditions to the island.

 Discuss historic preservation with local restoration experts in Havana and Trinidad, then set out to see centuries-old buildings and meet the Cubans who live and work in them.

-Talk with local artists on a behind-the-scenes tour of a factory-turned-art gallery, and soak up Afro-Cuban rhythms during a private dance performance.
+Talk with local artists on a behind-the-scenes tour of one of Havana’s top contemporary art spaces, and soak up Afro-Cuban rhythms during a private dance performance.